OpenDSA/OpenDSA-stable/RST/en/Sorting/BinSort.rst

 Once this initial assignment of bills to piles is done (in one pass), you can then sort each pile by date relatively quickly, because each pile is fairly small.
-This is the basic idea behind a Binsort.
+This is the basic idea behind a :term:`Binsort`.

 Let's start with an especially easy situation.
 Consider the following code fragment to sort a permutation of the numbers 0 through :math:`n-1`.

-.. codeinclude:: Sorting/Binsort.pde
+.. codeinclude:: Sorting/Binsort
    :tag: simplebinsort

-.. inlineav:: BinsortCON1 ss
+.. inlineav:: binsortS1CON ss
    :output: show

 Here the key value is used to determine the